upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

   grade: 11
 };
 ```

+#### \* Your Turn \*
+Make an object that represents you!
+You can write it in the text editor, but better would be to open up the chrome console so you can interact with your object.

+It should have *at least 5* key-value pairs.
+Some ideas for the keys might be: name, age, date of birth, grade, favorite food, favorite color, mood, or number of siblings.
+Some of the vales can also be Boolean values, `true` or `false`, something like`{hasGlasses: true}` or `{tiredToday: false}`.

+Read the section below on how to access and change the properties.
+Change one of the properties on your "me" object.

 #### Accessing Properties

 We've seen how new objects are created, but we will also need to *access* the values inside of objects.
 We do this with a dot (a period `.`) after the object name.